Writeup 2.0 Quick Reference Guide

 to one of the other lists

-and works as expected.
+• and it works as expected.

 • It can also be used to add extra paragraphs